-Daily stand-up meetings, or Scrum meetings, are great tools to help teams boost productivity and communication.
-These short meetings are held at the same time and place each day so team members can discuss goals and blockers they encounter and maintain a smooth workflow.
+Daily standup meetings, or Scrums, are great ways to help teams boost both productivity and communication.
+These short meetings are held at the same time and place each day so team members can talk about their goals and blockers and the discussion can stay action-oriented.

-Unfortunately, these Scrum meetings sometimes get a reputation for wasting time.
+Unfortunately, these standup meetings sometimes get a reputation for wasting time.
 Yet for others, Scrums are essential to the productivity of their companies.
-One explanation for this can be found in the ways these two groups run Scrums, as it can be easy to fall into bad habits with Scrums that can make them seem unhelpful, leading many teams to cast them aside.
+It can be easy to fall into bad habits with Scrums that make them seem unhelpful, leading many teams to cast them aside.

-Here are some of our top tips to get rid of bad habits to boost productivity and keep your Scrums running as efficiently as possible.
+Here are some of our top tips to get rid of bad habits and keep your Scrums running as efficiently as possible.

 Stand, Don’t Sit

-One of the easiest ways to maximize your stand-ups is to literally stand up.
-Staying on your feet keeps you alert and focused, whereas sitting down is more relaxing and can leave people complacent.
+One of the easiest ways to maximize your standups is to literally stand up.
+Staying on your feet keeps you alert and focused, whereas sitting down tells your brain it can relax and makes people complacent.

-Many teams report having more productive stand-ups when they’re standing up.
+Research has shown that many teams have productive standups when they’re standing up.
 You can achieve the same effect by asking your team to stand up during meetings, or removing chairs from the room completely.

 Keep a Question Template

 Knowing what you need to talk about helps cut out unnecessary waffling in meetings.
-One way of doing this is by having a series of set questions—generally about three—that you ask every meeting to get everyone up to speed quickly.
-This can just be simple questions like what did you do yesterday, what do you plan on doing today, and did you have any blockers yesterday.
+One way to do this is to have a series of set questions that you ask every meeting to quickly bring everyone up to speed.
+These can just be simple points, like what did you do yesterday, what do you plan on doing today, and did you have any blockers yesterday.

-This kind of question template gives team members a format to follow so they can stay on task and make sure they say what they need to discuss in order to be as productive as possible.
+This template gives team members a format to follow so they can stay on task and know what they need to discuss in order to be as productive as possible.

 Humans have unique responses to music; we can tie certain songs to memories, and listening to different songs can trigger different emotions in us.
 You can use this to your advantage in the workplace by starting your daily Scrums with a specific song.

-Make sure that your Scrum takes place at a time that works for everyone.
-While this magic time might not be apparent from the beginning, it can benefit everyone if you do a little testing to try and find it.
+Make sure that your Scrum takes place at a time (or day) that works for everyone.
+While this magic time might not be apparent from the beginning, it can benefit everyone if you do a little testing to find it.
 Try Scrums first thing in the morning.
 Try holding them after lunch.
 Try holding them in the afternoon.
 Once you find the right time, it will be worth it.

 Maintain a Strict Time Limit

 One of the biggest problems people report about Scrum meetings is how much time they can take.
-Fifteen minute Scrums can turn into half an hour or forty-five minute Scrums, wasting precious workday time that could better be used getting tasks done.
+Fifteen-minute Scrums can turn into half an hour or forty-five-minute Scrums, wasting precious workday time that could better be used actually getting tasks done.

-A major cause of this is waffling.
-When people are unprepared and haven’t been given a time limit to aim for, they have a tendency to ramble and get distracted instead of talking about the things they need to say.
-But if they know they only have a few minutes to speak, they are more likely to get the important things out of the way first and better prepare for their time slot.
-And the more they settle into this routine, the easier it is to plan out what they have to say.
+But if team members know they only have a few minutes to speak, they are more likely to get the important things out of the way first and better prepare for their time slot.
+And the more they settle into this routine, the easier it is to stay under time.

 One such tool is ScrumGenius, which integrates with Slack, Microsoft Teams and Cisco Webex Teams to send each member of your team automated Scrum prompts each day and then delivers their answers directly to your inbox via a summary report.
-This means that your stand-ups can instead focus on planning for the future and solving problems standing in the way of workflow, meaning you and your team can get more work done and do so much more efficiently.
+This means that your standups can instead focus on planning for the future and solving problems standing in the way of workflow, meaning you and your team can get more work done.

 What tips do you use to maximize your Scrum meetings?